 A Music Performance Competition for Talented Students

-YPSCA holds an exciting annual event, the Young People's Concerto Competition (formerly called the School Music Auditions), for students in grades 7 through 12 who are skilled at playing orchestral instruments or piano, and who are enrolled full-time in an accredited school in Minnesota or other Upper Midwest locations.
+YPSCA holds an exciting annual event, the Young People's Concerto Competition (formerly called the School Music Auditions), for students in grades 7 through 12 in Minnesota and other Upper Midwest locations who are skilled at playing orchestral instruments or piano.
 Each contestant prepares a portion of a major work, such as a concerto movement, to perform from memory.
-At the Preliminary Auditions, performances are judged by experts in each area: strings, woodwinds, brass, percussion and keyboard.
+At the Preliminary Auditions, performances are judged by professionals in each area: strings, woodwinds, brass, percussion and keyboard.

 Contestants who advance to the Finals will all ultimately receive a cash prize or scholarship; in a typical year, the total value of these prizes is more than $7,000.
 But only one finalist will claim the top prize – $1,500 plus the most coveted award of all, the opportunity to perform as soloist with the Minnesota Orchestra at a Young People’s Concert the following year.
 For the Finals, held on the Orchestra Hall stage, YPSCA welcomes members of the public to attend and to witness the riveting performances of these extraordinary young musicians.